nightwarriorftw/nightwarriorftw.github.io/content/blog/Connecting_to_Tor/index.md

 ![Request-bridge](request-bridge.png)

 Another option that Tor provides so that client can connect to the Tor network is *Providing a bridge that I know*.
 A client can manually add a bridge to connect to Tor network.
 But make sure to add a bridge that you trust.
 Clients can get these bridges from
 [Tor Bridge](https://bridges.torproject.org/options) where Tor has provide another facility of obtaining bridges.
-Select the type of bridge you want, verify captca and Tor will provide you a bridge which you can use to connect to Tor network.
+Select the type of bridge you want, verify captcha and Tor will provide you a bridge which you can use to connect to Tor network.

 Tor is open source and provide these pluggable transport to achieve anonymous communication for free.